Proper Patient Positioning

 Cuff Placed on Bare Arm

 The upper arm should be bare.
 Any clothing covering the cuff location should be removed.
 Placing the cuff over clothing can add 5 to 50 mmHg.
-Clothing covering the cuff location should not be rolled so as to not have a tourniquet affect above the BP cuff.
+Clothing covering the cuff location should not be rolled to prevent a tourniquet affect above the BP cuff.

 Arm Supported at Heart Height